sakhmatd/swege/README.md

 Q: **How do I force a complete rebuild of my website?**

-A: Delete a file called `.manifest` located in the same directory as swege.ini and run swege again.
+* Delete a file called `.manifest` located in the same directory as swege.ini and run swege again.

 Q: **How does swege determine the title of my webpage?**

-A: swege will use the H1 header from the first line of your .md file.
-   Alternatively, you could provide your own title by putting

-   `title: My Cool Title!`

-   on the first line of your .md file.
-If you do not want the page to have a title at all, simply leave the first line of the .md file blank.
+*  swege reads the first line of your .md file to determine the title.
+   If your page begins with a main heading, swege will use the heading as the title:

+   `# This will serve as the title`

+   If you want to have a title different from your main heading or do not wish to use a heading, you could provide a title using

+   `title: This will serve as the title`

+   The example site uses both methods.

 # LICENSE
 Copyright 2020 Sergei Akhmatdinov